Macaulay Posets and Rings: Quotients by Binomial Ideals

-We will denote the poset of monomials of a basic Karakhanyan-Riordan ring by $T(p)$.
-From here, a \textit{Karakhanyan-Riordan} ring is a tensor product of basic Karakhanyan-Riordan rings.
-The poset of monomials of a Karakhanyan-Riordan ring will be denoted by $T(k_1,\dots, k_n)$. \end{dfn}
+We will denote the poset of monomials of a basic Karakhanyan--Riordan ring by $T(p)$.
+From here, a \textit{Karakhanyan--Riordan} ring is a tensor product of basic Karakhanyan--Riordan rings.
+The poset of monomials of a Karakhanyan--Riordan ring will be denoted by $T(k_1,\dots, k_n)$. \end{dfn}

-Karakhanyan-Riordan rings are similar to some Bezrukov-Elsässer rings.
-In particular, the Hasse graph of a Karakhanyan-Riordan ring can be obtained from the Hasse graph of Bezrukov-Elsässer ring by gluing the top elements.
-Some examples of Hasse graphs of basic Karakhanyan-Riordan rings can be seen in Figure \ref{Hasse_Graphs_of_some_basic_Karakhanyan_Riordan_Rings}.
+Karakhanyan--Riordan rings are similar to some Bezrukov--Elsässer rings.
+In particular, the Hasse graph of a Karakhanyan--Riordan ring can be obtained from the Hasse graph of Bezrukov-Elsässer ring by gluing the top elements.
+Some examples of Hasse graphs of basic Karakhanyan--Riordan rings can be seen in Figure \ref{Hasse_Graphs_of_some_basic_Karakhanyan_Riordan_Rings}.

-Hasse graphs of basic Karakhanyan-Riordan rings are even cycles.
+Hasse graphs of basic Karakhanyan--Riordan rings are even cycles.
 These graphs have received a lot of attention in the area of vertex isoperimetric problems.
 In many cases, the solution to a vertex isoperimetric problem implies the solution to a Macaulay problem.
 Informally, the vertex isoperimetric problem is concerned with finding sets of vertices in simple graphs with minimum boundary.
 We refer the reader to \cite{HarperBook} for an introduction to vertex isoperimetric problems.

 The vertex isoperimetric problem on $T(k_1,\dots, k_n)$ was first posed by Wang and Wang in \cite{WangDa-Lun1977ECoa}.
 The problem was completely settled by Karakhanyan in \cite{KarakhanyanTorus}.
 Later, the case $T(k,\dots, k)$ was independently settled by Bollobás and Leader in \cite{BelaImreTorus}.
 Building on the work of Bollobás and Leader, Riordan in \cite{RiordanOliver1998AOot} independently discovered the general case that Karakhanyan figured out.
 It known in the literature that many vertex isoperimetric problems imply the Macaulay poset property, and the following result was observed by Bezrukov and Leck in \cite{Bezrukov2004}.